polyllc/alexa/README.md

 even
 # Twitch Integration
 Chat asking you what song you're playing?
 Well they can just find out themselves using `!song` in twitch chat.
 They can also request songs that will be neatly sent to a channel in your server so you can play them or discard them.
+The request command is `!req {song name/link}`.

 plus
 # Spotify